Essang Bassey

 Essang Bassey (born August 12, 1998) is an American professional football cornerback.
-He played college football for the Wake Forest Demon Deacons.
-Bassey signed with the Denver Broncos as an undrafted free agent in 2020 and has also been a member of the Los Angeles Chargers, Detroit Lions, and Washington Commanders.
+He played college football for the Wake Forest Demon Deacons and was signed by the Denver Broncos as an undrafted free agent in 2020.
+Bassey has also been a member of the Los Angeles Chargers, Detroit Lions, Washington Commanders, and the BC Lions of the Canadian Football League (CFL).

 Early life

 Playing both offense and defense at Columbus High School in Georgia, Bassey split time between cornerback, wide receiver and running back.
 He also was an explosive kick returner, averaging 30 yards per return during his senior season.
 Bassey considered interest from Wofford, Tulane, Georgia Southern and Wake Forest until going to Winston-Salem for a camp and committing to Wake Forest three days later, citing the program's passion for the game and standards off the field.

 College career

 Bassey received playing time during his true freshman season in every game in a reserve capacity, accruing 17 tackles.

 As a sophomore, Bassey led the Wake Forest defense in snaps played and collected 66 tackles and three interceptions.
 He was also named an honorable mention on the All-Atlantic Coast Conference (ACC) team after the season.

 During his junior season, analysts noted his speed and technique as strong points of his game.
 Bassey was named second-team All-ACC.